Mountains of the Moon Blu-ray Movie

 When I was growing up, one of my favorite books to revisit was Jules Verne’s The Adventures of Captain Hatteras.
 It was my ultimate source for late-night escapist entertainment because the rich descriptions of exotic places and special characters it provided never failed to stimulate my imagination.
 I also spent countless hours with Emilio Salgari’s book The Black Corsair, but for a different reason.
 Salgari’s book was a lot simpler and action-oriented, so it very quickly connected with the dormant hero inside me, which back then frequently demanded my attention.

-The Adventures of Captain Hatteras forced my mind to consider countless what-if scenarios and, in the process, inspired me to dig up a lot of factual information at my library about the first expeditions to the North Pole.
+The Adventures of Captain Hatteras forced my mind to consider countless what-if scenarios and, in the process, inspired me to dig up a lot of factual information about the first expeditions to the North Pole at my local library.
 I was astonished by some of the discoveries I made, and the more I learned about real adventurers who resembled Captain Hatteras, the more convinced I became that the bravest among these people must have been slightly mad.
 Dr. Frederick A. Cook, who is believed to have been the first to reach the North Pole, for instance, was, in my opinion, a legitimately mad person, because only a mad person could have endured what he did.
-There isn’t a shortage of skeptics who are convinced that Cook lied about his adventures at the North Pole, but I never did.
+There isn’t a shortage of skeptics who are convinced that Cook lied about his adventures at the North Pole, but I never questioned his story.
 I just thought that he was so incredibly brave, he must have been a legitimately mad person.

 Large parts of the film were shot on location in Kenya, with the most exotic footage coming from areas around Nairobi, Lake Turkana, Lake Tanganyika, and Lake Victoria.